ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Frameworks (15 minutes)

 * Deploy Mesos Elasticsearch
-  *  Go to https://github.com/mesos/elasticsearch, follow the 'read the docs' link, copy the Marathon JSON file and install the framework
+  * Go to https://github.com/mesos/elasticsearch, follow the 'read the docs' link and copy the Marathon JSON file
+  * Update the file by either adding Zookeeper IP address or using ${MINIMESOS_ZOOKEEPER} token instead of entire URI
+  * Change the network mode from HOST to BRIDGE
 * Check to see if its running
 * Go to the UI and scale up
   *  Why does it not scale up? ;-) Check the Master logs to see what is happening